ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

    **Safety Check!**

-   Before calibrating ESCs, please ensure that your copter has NO PROPS on it and that the APM is NOT CONNECTED to your computer via USB and the Lipo battery is disconnected.
+   Before calibrating ESCs, please ensure that your copter has NO PROPS on it and that the autopilot is NOT CONNECTED to your computer via USB and the Lipo battery is disconnected.

    .. image:: ../images/copter_disconnect_props_banner.png